Is This The Right Time For a Big Tax Cut?

 Economists often argue that during periods of growth like this, governments should be paring down debt, giving them more fiscal breathing room during the next recession.

-"It's always valuable to keep your powder dry, if you can, so you do have fiscal space if there is a downtown," says former Fed Gov. Randall Kroszner, now a professor of economics at the University of Chicago Booth School of Business.
+"It's always valuable to keep your powder dry, if you can, so you do have fiscal space if there is a downturn," says former Fed governor Randall Kroszner, now a professor of economics at the University of Chicago Booth School of Business.

-But the Republican tax cuts would create more than $1 trillion in debt over the next decade, according to Congress's Joint Committee on Taxation.
+But the Republican tax cuts would create more than $1 trillion in debt over the next decade, according to Congress' Joint Committee on Taxation.

 "I think the timing of this tax cut from the perspective of the deficit is completely upside down," says Jared Bernstein, senior fellow at the Center on Budget and Policy Priorities.

-He adds, "when you get to this stage of recovery and you're closing in on full employment, you absolutely want your deficit and debt to be coming down."
+He adds, "When you get to this stage of recovery and you're closing in on full employment, you absolutely want your deficit and debt to be coming down."

 There's an even bigger, macroeconomic problem with pushing through tax cuts right now.